jnie21/Coding-Samples/README.md

 My code contributions primarily emphasize the following:

-Combining data from two time periods to create a unified dataset for analysis.
+Combining data from two time periods to create a unified dataset for analysis;
-Checking for missing values to assess dataset completeness.
+Checking for missing values to assess dataset completeness;
-Simplifying the dataset by focusing on relevant information.
+Simplifying the dataset by focusing on relevant information;
-Sampling to reduce data size for efficient visualization.
+Sampling to reduce data size for efficient visualization;
-Preparing geographic data for mapping to provide context for crime locations.
+Preparing geographic data for mapping to provide context for crime locations;
 Adding interactivity with a selector for filtering by year.